lgaudreau/PowerShell/README.md

-PowerShell
-Just a collection of snippets I've written.
+A small collection of PowerShell snippets I've written.